-From what I’ve seen at VisArts, you are not only skilled at running a business, but you are also a very prolific artist.
-Running a business takes up a lot of time and energy, so what do you do to keep up the motivation to create things when the business side of your career gets busy?
+You are not only skilled at running a business, but are also a very prolific artist.
+What do you do to keep up the motivation to create things when the business side of your career gets busy?

 Yeah, that’s always the challenging part.
 I think I’m very emo in a lot of ways.
 Sometimes I’ll get into moods where I don’t want to, and even with the weather changing, it gets so hard for me to adjust.
 But when I feel like creating, I’m creating, and I’m not putting pressure on myself to create if I’m not feeling it.

 When it comes to the business side of things, I just try to prioritize what is most important, because obviously, it’s a one-woman operation.
 I have to be everything for myself, which can be a little daunting sometimes, but I just take it one day at a time.
 I know that if I don’t get it done today, It’s okay.
 There’s always tomorrow, Lord willing.

 As described on your website, your art is influenced by your Nigerian heritage.
 However, you also seem to go beyond the realm of making representative artwork.
 You plan events, design clothes and decorate homes with your influence.
 Out of everything that you have done on your platform, is there something you’ve done that you feel has significantly impacted your community?

 I don’t know if I’ve done anything that has had a super significant impact.
 I feel like just doing what I do is impactful in a way, because what I do is very unconventional.
 I think typically most people that grow up in my culture are not necessarily encouraged to be an artist.
 It’s nice to know that by just being myself, I’m able to impact other people and show them that it’s possible.
 A lot of people message me all the time about how inspired they are, and how they want to start painting because they are seeing me do it.